nodejs/node-v0.x-archive/doc/api/tls.markdown

     PEM format.
 (Could be an array of certs).
 (Required)

   - `ca`: An array of strings or `Buffer`s of trusted certificates in PEM format.
-If this is omitted several well known "root" CAs will be used, like VeriSign.
+If this is omitted the OpenSSL default trusted CA list will be used.
+If OpenSSL is not configured with a default trusted CA list, then node.js will use a hard-coded list of well known root CAs.
 These are used to authorize connections.

   - `crl` : Either a string or list of strings of PEM encoded CRLs (Certificate Revocation List)